pranav-051/pranav-051/README.md

 <h2 align="left">Hi 👋!
 My name is Pranav Sherekar & <br>                                                         I'm a passionate software engineer from India.</h2>

+## 👨‍💻 About Me
+I am currently pursuing a degree in **Computer Engineering**.
+My expertise lies in **web development using the MERN stack** and **mobile development with Flutter & Firebase**.

+## 🌟 Career Goals
+- **Short-Term Goal**: Become a successful software engineer and collaborate with industry professionals to enhance my knowledge and contribute to innovative projects.
+- **Long-Term Goal**: To grow as a versatile developer, contributing to impactful software solutions while promoting teamwork and community engagement.

+---
 ###

 <div align="left">